jvo203/FITSWEBQLSE/README.md

 in active development

 ## PROJECT LAZARUS (a.k.a.
 FORTRAN RESURRECTED) (January 2022 ~)
 A resurrection of the previous Fortran code, this time without CoArrays but with manual HTTP-based distributed computing.
-Julia has been found to suffer from serious RAM fragmentation and memory garbage collection issues after running for "long-enough" in a 24h server environment.
+Julia has been found to suffer from serious RAM fragmentation and/or memory garbage collection issues after running for "long-enough" in a 24h server environment.

 ## BACK TO THE FUTURE (July 2021 ~ January 2022)
 FITSWEBQLSE (Supercomputer Edition) coded in Julia.
 Originally Julia was positioned as a better (faster) Python alternative but to me it seems more like "FORTRAN ON STEROIDS".
 Julia's handling of array and vector data types resembles Fortran.
 But it also brings networking capabilities and low-level systems programming, which Fortran lacks (one needs to call C from Fortran).
 Julia's multi-threading and especially multi-processing (distributed computing) are superior to anything else.